algolia/docsearch/docs/src/behavior.md

 ## `handleSelected`

 This method is called when a suggestion is selected.
-By default, DocSearch will redirect the browser to the result's page at the related anchor, but you can override it to add your own behavior.
+By default, DocSearch will redirect the browser to the results page at the related anchor, but you can override it to add your own behavior.

 The method is called with three arguments: